Skip to main content

 $.navWin.open()

 This reads the saved preference from Ti.App.Properties and applies it through Ti.UI.overrideUserInterfaceStyle.
-If no preference is saved, the system default is used.
+If no preference is saved, the system default stays in place.

 3. Build an Appearance toggle

-Create a settings view where users can choose their preferred mode.
+Create a settings view where users choose their preferred mode.

 XML